AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 };
 conn.updateGroupAnnouncement(option).then(res => console.log(res))

-// Chat group members can call fetchGroupAnnouncement to retrieve the chat group announcements. let option = {
+// All chat group members can call fetchGroupAnnouncement to retrieve the chat group announcements. let option = {
     groupId: "groupId"
 };